DerSchmale/array-utils/README.md

 - `createWith`: Creates a new array of a given length and initializes every element using the return value of a callback function.
 - `pickRandom`: Returns a random element from the array.
+- `transform`: Replaces every element of an array in-place using a transform function.